 OHSU Program Description

 The Junior Associate will work in two Oregon hospitals: Adventist Health Portland, and Columbia Memorial Hospital in Astoria, OR.
-Upon arrival at the training site, the Junior Associate will undergo a baseline evaluation of a minimum of five supervised general surgical operations chosen from among the following: open or laparoscopic appendectomy, inguinal hernia repair, cholecystectomy, and/or incisional hernia repair.
+Upon arrival at the training site, the Junior Associate will undergo a baseline evaluation of a minimum of five supervised general surgical operations.
 The intake assessment will be used to identify the level of performance of the Junior Associate and to identify learning objectives for the program.

-A semiannual review will be scheduled to include the Junior Associate, the Senior Associate from each hospital, and the Mastery in General Surgery Program Chief to assess performance based on the goals and objectives that were established at the intake assessment.
+A semiannual review will be scheduled to include the Junior Associate, the Senior Associate from the training site, and the Mastery in General Surgery Program Director to assess performance based on the goals and objectives that were established at the intake assessment and quarterly evaluations.
 This will also be an opportunity to refine goals and objectives predicated on the performance and recognized needs to date.

 The Junior Associate will learn about practice management issues including billing, collections, medical liability, contract negotiations, quality improvement, and patient safety initiatives from the primary faculty as well as from the practice manager of the surgical group.
 The practice group will hold a regularly scheduled morbidity and mortality conference at which all deaths and complications are discussed using a root cause analysis format.